 Luther and his wife, Pat, have two adult daughters, one of whom lives and works in the San Francisco Bay Area and one of whom lives and works in Boston.
 During the summer months, Luther serves as the Minister of Emmanuel Church in Manchester-by-the-Sea, on the North Shore of Massachusetts.

-Nicholas is a third year Masters in Divinity student at the Harvard Divinity School.
+Nicholas graduated from Harvard Divinity School with a Master of Divinity in Spring, 2014.
 Originally from Hillsdale, MI, he graduated from Harvard College in 2008 with a B.A. in Social Studies.
 While an undergraduate, he also pursued private music study in organ and harpsichord with Peter Sykes of the Longy School of Music and started playing for ECH.
 Nicholas’s post-collegiate years led him first to Argentina, then back to Boston for two years of the Episcopal Service Corps (Micah Fellow shout out!).
 He entered Harvard Divinity School in Fall, 2011, focusing on the intersection of theology, political economy, and practices of social transformation.
 Raised a Roman Catholic, Nicholas became an (unabashed!)
 Episcopalian after a loss of faith during his college years.
 For coming to a new understanding of Christianity and returning to it, he has primarily to thank former ECH chaplain Ben King.
 Nicholas has served as an organist with the Episcopal Chaplaincy since January of 2006 (absent 2008-2009).
 In his spare time, he enjoys running, cooking, readng (too much), playing/singing music, and above all, laughing.